Nitrodist/presentations/2015-04-06 Ungemifying your projects.md

 Don't break the SHA1 hashes!

-Modifying history means that the SHA1 hash of the commit changes (rebase, commit --amend, etc.)
+Modifying history means that the SHA1 hash of the commit changes (rebase, commit --amend, etc.) -- let's avoid it!

 ---